k-rns/2020-05-22-WHOI-online/index.md

         <td>The Pandas Library</td>
         <td>What is Pandas?<br/>How do I import data<br/>What is a dataframe?<br/>How can I access specific data within my data set?</td>
         <td><a href="https://github.com/k-rns/2020-05-22-WHOI-online/blob/gh-pages/data/02_Pandas_DataFrames_Series.ipynb">Notebook: The Pandas Library</a></td>
-        <td><a href="https://datacarpentry.org/python-ecology-lesson/02-starting-with-data/index.html">Carpentries:starting with data</a><br/><a href="https://datacarpentry.org/python-ecology-lesson/03-index-slice-subset/index.html">Carpentries: Indexing, Slicing and Subsetting DataFrames in Python</a></td>
+        <td><a href="https://datacarpentry.org/python-ecology-lesson/02-starting-with-data/index.html">Carpentries:starting with data</a><br/><a href="https://datacarpentry.org/python-ecology-lesson/03-index-slice-subset/index.html">Carpentries: Indexing, Slicing and Subsetting DataFrames in Python</a><br/><a href="https://github.com/WHOIGit/pandas-talk/blob/master/04%20anatomy%20of%20a%20dataframe.ipynb">Anatomy of a DF, Notebook Joe Futrelle, WHOI</a></td>
     </tr>
     <tr>
         <td>10:35</td>